Hutch Teacher Fellowship

 • Past SEP participants

-Unless teachers and researchers make prior arrangements together, the lab mentor will have the primary responsibility for selecting a teacher to work with.
+The program manager and lab mentors will have the primary responsibility for selecting a teacher to work with.
 We will review initial applications and make recommendations to the mentors.

-Teachers will negotiate the exact times and dates of their fellowship with their mentor, with most teachers spending 8 weeks in the lab each summer.
-The expectation is the equivalent of 12 weeks/year, inclusive of time spent working on curriculum and piloting lessons in classrooms.
+The Hutch Teacher Fellowship requires a commitment of 1 or 2 summers, 7-8 weeks (40 hrs/week) per summer, plus school year follow-up.
+HTF teachers will negotiate the exact times and dates of their fellowship with their mentor and the program manager.
+The Summer 2026 program will run from June 29 - August 21, 2026.
+The program is designed so that participants commit 8 weeks, 40 hrs/week during the summer to the program and commit to two consecutive summers of involvement, although flexiblity is possible depending on an applicant's needs.
+The total expectation is the equivalent of 12 weeks/year, inclusive of time spent working on curriculum and piloting lessons in classrooms during the school year.
 Pilot lessons are created by participants, but teachers may also pilot existing SEP curriculum and provide feedback to curriculum designers.

 First year Fellows are expected to:

-• Work on a research project with their mentor
+• Work on a cancer-focused research project with their mentor

 • Write an article about their lab experience to be published on the Hutch Teacher Fellowship Blog

-• Develop and pilot draft curriculum materials with their students during the school year
+• Pilot test their cancer-focused curriculum materials with their students during the school year

 • Attend weekly check-in meetings in the summer and quarterly check-in meetings during the school year